 JD Schramm holds the Class of 1978 Lecturership at Stanford’s Graduate School of Business.
-He was appointed to the faculty of the GSB in 2007 where he teaches a variety of communication courses and created the Mastery in Communication Initiative, an entirely new program in communication as part of the GSB’s curriculum re-design.
+He was appointed to the faculty of the GSB in 2007 where he teaches a variety of communication courses.
 He’s also actively involved in coaching numerous entrepreneurs on their pitches to potential investors or partners.

 Schramm earned his MBA from NYU’s Stern School of business in 2002 and was immediately appointed to the faculty.
 During his five years there he rose from adjunct to assistant to associate professor teaching courses in strategy, persuasion, organizational communication, and teamwork.
 In 2012 he earned his doctorate of education (Ed.D.) through the University of Pennsylvania’s Graduate School of Education focusing his research on innovation in MBA programs.

 He has been an active player in OUBC and OUTC for well over a decade now; often leading sessions on networking and communication.
 In 2007 he was awarded the Bob Butler Award for Queer Advocacy by NYU’s office of LGBT Student Services.
 In 2013 he was named a Distinguished Alumnus by his alma mater, Emporia State University, in part for his work in the LGBT community.
 He and his husband, Ken Daigle, were married in November 2007 and make their home in both San Francisco and New York.

 John Newsome is the founder of the Public Equity Group (a boutique consulting firm to social change organizations).
 John’s clients have included the Global Business Coalition on Health; the NYC Leadership Academy; Peer Health Exchange; Summer Search; and others.
 During the fall of 2008, John was hired as an alumni “Guest Fellow” for a 10-week (~20+ session) Stanford Business School course for 1st year MBA students.